nicenzhou/edge-gwas/docs/api_reference.rst

   * ``n``: Use n cores

 * ``max_iter`` (int): Maximum iterations for model convergence

+  * Default: 1000 (usually sufficient for BFGS, Newton)
+  * Increase to 2000-5000 for Nelder-Mead or if convergence warnings occur
+  * Reduce to 500 if most variants converge quickly

 * ``verbose`` (bool): Print progress messages

 Methods